Overstock: Blockchain Initiatives And Narrowing Retail Segment Loss Support Positive Momentum

 A Bet on Blockchain Technologies

-Last September Overstock first announced plans to issue a digital preferred stock in the form of a security token dividend for existing shareholders of OSTK.
+Last September Overstock first announced plans to issue a digital preferred stock in the form of a dividend for existing shareholders of OSTK.
+With a ticker symbol of (OTCPK:OSTKO), the Digital Voting Series A-1 Preferred shares will trade on the alternative trading system "ATS" operated tZERO ATS, LLC, an SEC-registered broker-dealer and member of FINRA and SIPC.
+The ATS is powered by Overstock's tZERO proprietary technology.

 While the launch date was pushed back a few times clearing regulatory hurdles, the good news is that it's all set to be distributed to shareholders on May 19th.

-The breakthrough here is that Overstock was able to secure DTC eligibility meaning the digital preferred stock can be held in normal brokerage accounts while trading will be done on Overstock's tZero platform.
+The breakthrough here is that Overstock was able to secure DTC eligibility meaning the digital preferred stock can be held in normal brokerage accounts.
 If you're hoping to get that dividend, it's too late as the ex-dividend date was last Friday on April 24th which is one explanation for why the stock surged by 24% on the day.
-The expectation is that a secondary market develops with new traders and investors joining the tZero platform to trade those shares and setting a price through daily trading.

-Along with new users joining the tZero platform, the upside for Overstock is that the digital dividend enhances the visibility for the company with other commercial applications for security tokens across various other digital assets.
+Along with new users joining the tZero platform, the upside for Overstock is that the digital dividend enhances the visibility for the company with other commercial applications across various other digital assets.
 The business potential is to market the platform and help customers integrate cryptographically secured distributed ledger technology.
-Importantly, tZero is already approved by the SEC as an alternative trading system "ATS".
 Overstock presents market data suggesting the value of digital assets can increase 8x by 2022 from 2019 levels.

 (source: Company IR)